ENGRAVING IN GEMSTONES: INTAGLIO, CAMEO, CHEVET AND NEGATIVE INTAGLIO TECHNIQUE

 Figure 3.
 An example of cameo; A Roman onyx cameo with a bacchic scene, Imperial period, c.
 1st century AD

-The opposite of cameo technique is intaglio, which is made by grinding away material below the surface of the gem, leaving an inverse image (see figure 4).
+The intaglio technique, the opposite of cameo, involves carving below the surface of the gem to create an inverse image (see figure 4).
 Details are achieved by varying the depth of the engraving.
-It is very interesting to mention that in the known history it was not recorded that the intaglio artists have been using magnification tools during the carving process, because it could be said that it is purposeless and impractical.
-The hands, cutting drills and the slurry of polishing compound are obscuring the carving in the process.
-Therefore, intaglio artists must rely on the feel and to sense the carving to achieve the final design.
-Months of continuous practice are needed to teach the one's muscular system to simultaneously 'feel' the carving by acknowledging the carved shapes, depths, polished and mat areas.
+Interestingly, historical records do not indicate that intaglio artists used magnification tools during the carving process.
+This is likely because magnification would be impractical; the hands, cutting drills, and slurry of polishing compounds obscure the work in progress.
+As a result, intaglio artists must rely on touch, developing a finely tuned sense of the carving to achieve the desired design.
+Mastering this skill requires months of continuous practice, training the muscles to 'feel' the intricacies of the carved shapes, depths, and the contrast between polished and matte areas.

 Figure 4.
 An example of intaglio; A Roman garnet ring-stone with Diomedes, Imperial period, c. late 1st century BC-1st century AD